aureylz/python_courses_airbus/python/04_essential-libs/01_general/04_threading.md

 ## What is this?

 Python threading allows you to have different parts of your program run concurrently and can simplify your design.
-If you’ve got some experience in Python and want to speed up your program using threads, then this tutorial is for you!
+If you’ve got some experience in Python and want to speed up your program using threads, then this is for you!

 ## How to install?